GreenFlag31/tooltip-library/README.md

 # Usage

-This library consists in a directive to add in the template with options:
+This library consists in a directive and its options to add in the template:

 ```html
 <button ngxTooltip content="Hello!" animation="going-down">Ngx-tooltip-ease</button>